The Best UX Portfolio Website Builders Cover Image

 © Daniel Autry - Product Designer & Developer, Fair Use

-Daniel Autry's portfolio hits the sweet spot between personable and professional.
-Right off the bat, the bold "Hi, I'm Daniel." draws you in.
-As a product designer and developer passionate about social change, his concise bio reveals his current role at Google, melding purpose with prestige.
-His photo, featuring a broad smile, adds a personal touch, making him approachable and credible.
+Daniel Autry's portfolio hits the sweet spot between personable—with his photo featuring a broad smile that shows he’s approachable and credible—and professional, and right away, the bold "Hi, I'm Daniel." draws you in.
+He’s a product designer and developer who’s passionate about social change, and his concise bio reveals his current role at Google, melding purpose with prestige.

-Notice how, in both Moritz’s and Daniel’s portfolios, they chose to convey the most important information first.
-You should do that, too!
-Your name and job role are the most essential pieces of information.
-Hobbies and side projects are less important and should go below.
-You might want to put your hobbies only on your “about” page rather than the home page.
+Notice how, in both Moritz’s and Daniel’s portfolios, they chose to get the most important information across to the viewer first—and you should do that, too, with your name and job role the most essential pieces of information that bring you right there to meet the potential client or employer.
+Hobbies and side projects are less important and should go below, and you might want to put your hobbies only on your “About” page rather than on the home page.

 2. Include Only 2–3 UX Case Studies

-Carefully select and showcase 2–3 of your best UX case studies.
-We know it’s difficult to resist the temptation to show your recruiters everything you’ve done, but resist you must!
-You need to showcase only case studies that are both exceptional and relevant to your UX job role.
+Carefully select and showcase 2–3 of your best UX case studies—and these should be the best of your “greatest hits,” to use an analogy.
+Yes, we know how hard it is to resist the temptation to show your recruiters everything you’ve done, but—believe us—you need to showcase only case studies that are both exceptional and relevant to your UX job role: the cream of the crop.

-Take a cue from Victoria Kazakova's perfect UX portfolio.
-She elegantly underscores quality over quantity by showcasing just three of her top-tier case studies.
-A masterclass in the 'less is more' mantra!
+Take a cue from Victoria Kazakova's perfect UX portfolio, where she elegantly underscores quality over quantity by showcasing just three of her top-tier case studies—a nifty masterclass in the 'less is more' mantra!

 Victoria Kazakova’s UX portfolio website page